 DAVID J. WILLIS ATTORNEY

-Copyright © 2013.
+Copyright © 2016.
 All rights reserved worldwide.

-Partitions of Texas Property
+Partition of Texas Property

-by David J. Willis
+by David J. Willis, J.D., LL.M.

-The remedy in such a situation is for one or more joint owners may seek a court-ordered division by means of a partition suit.
+The remedy in such a situation is for one or more of the joint owners to seek a court-ordered division by means of a partition suit.
 It is also possible to file a “friendly” partition action if the parties desire a court decree that ratifies their agreement.
 Note that partition is not the appropriate remedy when there is no common title or title is in dispute.

 There are two kinds of judicially-ordered partition: partition in kind, which refers to the actual physical division of land by metes and bounds; and a judicially-ordered sale of the property, when partition in kind is not feasible or cannot be achieved fairly and equitably.

 The right to a partition is absolute so long as the petitioning party is a joint owner of the land to be partitioned and has an equal right to possess it with the other joint owners, subject to any leases.
 There is no effective defense to such an action that is properly brought by someone who qualifies.
 Spires v.
 Hoover, 466 S.W.
 2d 344, 346 (Tex.App.—El Paso 1971, writ ref’d n.r.e.).
-However, the right to partition may be waived or contracted away.
-The real fight in many partition cases is about the pro rata shares of the parties and whether or not the property should be partitioned in kind or sold.
+However, the right to partition may be waived or contracted away in the partnership agreement.
+Dimock v.
+Kadane, 100 S.W.3d 622, 625 (Tex.App.—Eastland 2003, pet. denied).
+Barring a valid waiver of the right to partition, Property Code section 23.001 et seq. apply:

-Originally an equitable proceeding at common law, partition is now a statutory action.
-The applicable law is set forth in Texas Property Code Sec.
-23.001 et seq. and Rule 756 et seq. of the Texas Rules of Civil Procedure.
+The other statutory law applicable to partition actions can be found in Rule 756 et seq. of the Texas Rules of Civil Procedure.
 Rule 756 and the rules that follow set forth the procedure necessary to accomplish a fair and equitable partition.
 Other than the specific requirements contained in Sec.
 23.001 et seq. and Rule 756 et seq., partition cases are governed by the same rules and procedures as other civil cases, including entitlement to a jury trial.
 All parties with an interest in the property must be joined in the litigation.

 Rule 761 provides that if the property can be fairly and equitably divided into separate tracts, then the court shall appoint three or more “competent and disinterested persons” to act as commissioners in designing a plan to divide the land, arrive at an estimated value of each share, and allot the shares among the various owners.
 The commissioners are appointed by means of a “Writ of Partition” that is issued by the clerk of court and accompanied by the court’s order directing that the property be partitioned.
 The Writ of Partition may also appoint a surveyor to assist the commissioners.
-A report is then prepared and submitted for the court’s approval.
+A commissioners’ report is then prepared and submitted for the court’s approval.
 The parties to the suit have 30 days to file objections to the report.
 If objections are filed, the court must hold a trial on the objections.
 The court then enters a judgment that may be appealed as in other civil cases, but the appellate court is directed by Rule 781 to give preference on its docket to an appeal of a partition judgment.

-If the partition is “in kind,” the final decree results in the parties obtaining exclusive use and possession of their respective tracts along with the power to dispose of same as they see fit, without consent or involvement by the previous joint owners.
+If the partition is “in kind,” the final judgment results in the parties obtaining exclusive use and possession of their respective tracts along with the power to dispose of same as they see fit, without consent or involvement by the previous joint owners.
 The judgment, however, does not create any warranties of title that did not exist before.

-Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.

-Copyright © 2008 by David J. Willis.
+Copyright © 2018 by David J. Willis.
 All rights reserved.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his web site, http://www.LoneStarLandLaw.com.